-But if you want something that can really change someone’s home and life for the better, start with the gift of clean air.
+The Health-conscious holiday gift guide offer ideas like gym memberships or juicers.
+But if you want something that can really change someone’s home and life for the better, start with the gift of Healthy Air.

-Here is your Healthy Air gift guide — the gifts that keep on giving:
+Here is your Health-Conscious Holiday Gift Guide with gifts that keep on giving:

-Aprilaire Air Purifiers reduce airborne pollutants, allergens, microbes, odors, and more.
+Air purifiers reduce airborne pollutants, allergens, microbes, odors, and more.
 Installed as part of your home’s heating and cooling system, they put you in complete control of indoor air pollution.

 When your HVAC system fan is on, it delivers cleaner, healthier air not just in one room, but throughout your entire home.
 An air purifier can give the gift of clean air every single day.